Lumi-supercomputer/LUMI-EasyBuild-contrib/easybuild/easyconfigs/h/hipSYCL/README.md

 -   No support in the CSCS repository at the time of writing.

+### Version 0.9.4 for cpeAMD/22.12

+-   Version of hipSYCL for AMD toolchain with default rocm/5.2.3 version.

+-   Avoid using `cc` and `CC` wrappers with AMD programming environment at this version while it confuses CMake.

+-   This version should replace any other based on GNU toolchain which results in dynamic libraries incosistency (OpenMP runtime).

 ### Version 0.9.4 for cpeGNU/22.08

 -   Version bump of hipSYCL/OpenSYCL based on the previous configuration 0.9.3, it also uses the LUMI custom rocm/5.3.3 module.